Quickstart (WCF Data Services)

 The Northwind sample database.
 To download this sample database, see the download page, Sample Databases for SQL Server.

 Define the ASP.NET application, define the data model, create the data service, and enable access to resources.

 Start the service from Visual Studio and access the service by submitting HTTP GET requests through a Web browser to the exposed feed.

-Create a WPF client application to consume the OData feed, bind data to Windows controls, change data in the bound controls, and then send the changes back to the data service.
+Create a WPF app to consume the OData feed, bind data to Windows controls, change data in the bound controls, and then send the changes back to the data service.